Victorwz/LongMem/README.md

 ## Environment Setup
 * torch: Please follow [torch official installation guide](https://pytorch.org/get-started/previous-versions/).
 We recommend torch>=1.8.0.
 Please select the torch-gpu version which is consistent with your cuda driver version.

-* Faiss-GPU: For Nvidia V100 GPUs, simply install via ``pip iinstall faiss-gpu``.
+* Faiss-GPU: For Nvidia V100 GPUs, simply install via ``pip install faiss-gpu``.
 For Nvidia A100 GPUs, please run ``conda install faiss-gpu cudatoolkit=11.0 -c pytorch``.
 The A100 GPU is not officially supported by faiss-gpu, sometimes it will lead to errors, you can refer to this git [issue](https://github.com/facebookresearch/faiss/issues/2064) of faiss for help.

 * fairseq: ``pip install --editable ./fairseq`` Then the revised `fairseq` and ohter packages will be installed.
 We strongly recommend you to use python 3.8 for stability.